bit-barbarian/MagicVision/README.md

    of each magic card and store it alongside the Scryfall card data.

 > [!NOTE]
-> The total space used for cache data is ~12GB.
+> The total space used for cache is ~500MB bulk data and ~12GB images.

 `refresh-database` will take a while to run depending on your download speed and CPU power.
 It waits 20ms between downloads to be respectful to Scryfall's server.